bgermann/cforms2/readme.txt

 = Credits =

-Some icons are based on the wonderful set of Jan Kovařík: [glyphicons](http://glyphicons.com).
+Some icons are based on the wonderful [Glyphicons](http://glyphicons.com) Halflings set of Jan Kovařík, taken from Twitter Bootstrap (MIT license, see images/LICENSE file).

 Translations are provided by: